I. Coming into Existence

 Center For Evidence Based Research & Montclair University (2016):

 Of the 1,179 students studied:

-- “The YES You Can! curriculum has produced statistically significant immediate and long-term effects for those students from 14 New Jersey urban schools participating in the program compared to those who did not.
+- “The YES You Can! suite of lessons has produced statistically significant immediate and long-term effects for those students from 14 New Jersey urban schools participating in the program compared to those who did not.
 This reflects significance within student knowledge and behavioral intentions immediately following the YYC! intervention, and in a six month follow-up.”

 - The study results were presented at the fall 2015 American School Health Association Conference.

-- In 2015, the release of a 4th curricula level for 5th/6th grade completed the YES You Can! health and character curricula offering from 5th to 12th grade.
+- In 2015, the release of a 4th lesson level for 5th/6th grade completed the YES You Can! health and character suite offering from 5th to 12th grade.